alanstevens/CoreLogging/README.md

 I put the extension methods in a seperate namespace so that they will not pollute your intellisense unless you explicitly import the namespace.
 The extension methods call `ApplicationLogger` internally, so they can be tested the same as above.

 ## Testing
 See the unit tests for examples of the test approaches I describe above.
+Note that some tests fail intermittently when running all tests but succeed when run individually.
+I'd love a pull request that fixes this.

 ## Startup
 There is a `.AddCoreLogging()` extension method on `ServiceCollection` to configure Core Logging.
 Simply chain `.AddCoreLogging()` after `.AddMVC()` in `Startup.cs`.